GeonwooVincentKim/Tensorflow_React_Classifier/README-Project.md

 - 4. A reducer will take the current state and it'll take an event which is going to be a string in our case as a 'reducer' parameters.
 - 5. The reducer cause the app to be in a new state.

+- 6. Return state-machine States and then current-States with on event.
+     Or, Return Initial-States.
+- 7. If is on the State, Return states-list.
+     Otherwise, Return initial which is not in states-list.

 ### Form of Reducer
 - 1. Applying Function.
     ```